grafana/xk6-replit/README.md

 ## Running a REPL inside an existing k6 test

 You can drop into a REPL from within an existing k6 test via the following methods.
-You will need to modify your script so that it includes the `replit` import, and await the `replit.repl` function.
+You will need to modify your script so that it includes the `replit` import, and await the `replit.with` function.
-The `replit.repl` function takes as its first argument the `replit` module itself, and as a second (optional) argument an object containing a context to make available for use in the REPL.
+The `replit.with` function takes an (optional) argument an object containing a context to make available for use in the REPL.
 This object can contain variables and modules.
 Here's an example:

 ```js
 // You can find this example in examples/http.js